 The ISO/ANSI method Decodability calculation is traceable to the Calibrated Conformance Standard Test Card for EAN/UPC Symbol Verifiers.

 Final system test includes two steps for ensuring accuracy:

 Scanning a reference symbol and ensuring the placement of the “A” is calculated to be within +/- one (1) location marked on the reference.
 This equates to approximately +/- 21% accuracy between all CR2 Scanner Inspectors for average bar code deviation calculations.

 Scanning the Decodability (BAR) symbol on the Calibrated Conformance Standard Test Card at the proper distance and angle and ensuring the Decodability calculation is within +/- 4 % of the NIST traceable value marked on the card.

 The Inspector Model D4000 can be set up to be calibrated to practically any reflectance standard in ISO/ANSI mode.
 High and low calibration reflectance target values for both the red and infra-red light sources are user programmable via menus.

 Applied Image certified Calibration Standards are manufactured to Applied Image, Inc. and Uniform Code Council, Inc. specifications, using ANSI X3.182-1990 methodology, and are calibrated using standards traceable to the National Institute of Standards and Technology (N.I.S.T.)

-Laser mode does not require any calibration or adjustments.
-The laser scanner is screened for digitizer accuracy to be within acceptable tolerances for bar width deviation measurements and ANSI method Decodability calculations.
+Partial ISO/ANSI mode does not require any calibration or adjustments.
+The CR2 scanner is screened for digitizer accuracy to be within acceptable tolerances for bar width deviation measurements and ANSI method Decodability calculations.